Updated: 22 June 2023

 - food support and other support programmes

-We may also use information to identify and support people who are at risk of becoming homeless.
+- to identify and support people who are at risk of becoming homeless

-Information provided to the welfare service may also be used to assess liability for council tax or to help in the recovery of unpaid council tax or housing benefit overpayments.
+- to assess liability for council tax or to help in the recovery of unpaid council tax or housing benefit overpayments

 How the law allows us to use your personal information

-Under the General Data Protection Regulation (GDPR), the lawful basis we rely on for processing this information is to perform a public task.
+Under the UK General Data Protection Regulation (UK GDPR), the lawful basis we rely on for processing this information is to perform a public task.

 Those tasks have a clear basis within the following legislation governing housing benefits, council tax support and Universal Credit: